xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 There is also a  great difference between Bootstrap and Linux in terms of linking to issues and pull request as the Linux repo has issue reporting disabled on GitHub and does merge commits that do not always come from GitHub pull request but SCM.
 If that was not the case then low amount of links to issues or pull requests would mean a lot of direct pushes to master branch (as pull request merges would be caught by this rule).

-### TODO: Stars per repo analysis (extra blog?)
+## TODO: Stars per repo analysis (extra blog?)
 	* Present results in tables
 		* Top starred repos
 		* Average stars per language
 		* Others

-### The platforms we used
+## The platforms we used
 To get hold of and study this data we used several platforms like running [Apache Zeppelin](https://zeppelin.apache.org/) on Amazon EMR querying data from S3 as well as querying Google BigQuery's data directly and processing it with a local Zeppelin instance.

 We wanted to use Spark as a tool to make distributed computations on our data.
-There are several ways to use it but it is common to use Spark through Databricks or Apache Zeppelin as they provide a graphic interface in the form of notebooks similar to iPython or Jupiter notebooks.
+There are several ways to use it but it is common to use Spark through Databricks or Apache Zeppelin as they provide a graphic interface in the form of notebooks similar to Jupyter notebooks.
 Databricks and Apache Zeppelin are quite similar but there are some minor differences as Databricks is more straightforward and lets you start working immediately while Zeppelin requires a bit more configuration but this does also mean that it is more flexible.
 Another big difference is that while Databricks is a proprietary online platform, Zeppelin is open source and you can run it on your own machine.
 Zeppelin is also available to use on Amazon EMR and many other cloud platforms.

 At first we considered using Databricks which has some nice UI features and you can use it for free if you use the community edition.
 The main disadvantage with Databricks was that it allows no Javascript or HTML code, which Zeppelin does.
 So we then decided to go with Zeppelin on Amazon EMR getting data from S3.
 The transfer between S3 and a cluster on EMR in the same region of Amazon is free but you have to pay for storage and the hours of the clusters you use.

+To get the data from the GitHub Archive we used [Scrapy](https://github.com/scrapy/scrapy), which is a Python crawler that allows us to throttle the request rate to stay inside GitHub's rate limits.
+The code that does this can be found at [this GitHub repo](https://github.com/xmartlabs/gh2s3).

 As there is a lot of data to store we decided that in the long term the best form to analyse GitHub data is to query it from Google BigQuery as we don't have to pay for its storage.
 We just needed to store some extra tables to map each user to his country.

 ### Mapping GitHub user locations to countries